codejeffrey/codejeffrey/README.md

 ### Hello there!

-I'm a Java Developer with a strong interest in data structures and algorithms.
-I believe they are key to writing efficient, maintainable code.
+I'm a Java Developer with a strong interest in open-source.

 **My Technical Stack**: